TillaTheHun0/aos-graphql/README.md

 The Lua implementation of the GraphQL runtime is located in the `graphql` folder.

-The Lua implementation depends on a a [pure C implementation](./parser/libgraphqlparser) of a GraphQL operation parser, `libgraphqlparser`, copied from [The GraphQL foundation here](https://github.com/graphql/libgraphqlparser).
+The Lua implementation depends on a a [pure C implementation](./packages/runtime/parser/libgraphqlparser) of a GraphQL operation parser, `libgraphqlparser`, copied from [The GraphQL foundation here](https://github.com/graphql/libgraphqlparser).

-Lua requires bindings in order to invoke the C parser, which is implemented [here](./parser/luagraphqlparser)
+Lua requires bindings in order to invoke the C parser, which are implemented [here](./packages/runtime/parser/luagraphqlparser)

 When running the root `cmake`: